e-vergo/OSforGFF/README.md

 # Osterwalder-Schrader Axioms for the Gaussian Free Field

-We construct the massive Gaussian Free Field (GFF) as a probability measure on the space of tempered distributions S'(ℝ⁴), and prove that it satisfies all five Osterwalder-Schrader axioms for a Euclidean quantum field theory.
+We construct the massive Gaussian Free Field (GFF) in four spacetime dimensions as a probability measure on the space of tempered distributions S'(ℝ⁴), and prove that it satisfies all five
+Osterwalder-Schrader axioms for a Euclidean quantum field theory.
 The construction and proofs are formalized in Lean 4 / Mathlib, following the conventions and methods of proof in Glimm and Jaffe, *Quantum Physics: A Functional Integral